Overview of Banks in Belarus

 For anyone considering a career in banking in Belarus, this list of banks in Belarus is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Belarusbank is the biggest financial institution in Belarus, providing over a hundred banking products and services to its customers.
 In 2013, it received its license of banking activity issued by the country’s central bank.
-Belarusbank operates a network of six regional branches, 21 local branches, 14,510 outlets, and 103 banking services centers.
+Belarusbank operates a network of six regional branches, 1,070 outlets, and 120 banking services centers, 101 exchange offices.

 Belinvestbank started its operations in Belarus in 2001, following the merger between Belarusian Development Bank and Belbusinessbank.
 In 2005, it received investment bank status, allowing it to offer financing for investment and innovation programs in the republic.
 The bank also provides currency exchange services, international settlements, and other financial services.